yorkbill/get-support/ViewStatus.md

 The downloadable reports are in PDF file formats.
 These reports are available for 5 years starting from the date when the event occurred.
 {: note}

-The dashboard shows 365 days of history of major past incidents including time-stamped status updates.
-These events can be region-specific, global, or they might have an unspecified location.
+The events can be region-specific, global, or they might have an unspecified location.

 To view the Incident reports page and check RCAs, complete the following steps: